 You may delete your own account at any time by going to 'My Account' and then clicking the 'Delete My Account' link.
 Your account and all of your personal data will be removed.
 Any tickets you've raised or commented on will remain, but they will not be associated with you.

-Accounts that remain inactive for more than 2 years may be deleted, which will remove all of your personal data from our systems.
+In accordance with GDPR rules on data retention, accounts that remain inactive for more than 2 years may be deleted, which will remove all of your personal data from our systems.